-The Hall County YMCA operates the child care program for Lula Elementary School.
-Before a child can stay in the After School program, the parent MUST PROPERLY REGISTER the child with the YMCA.
-All arrangements must be made directly with the YMCA and can be completed on-line (www.hallcountyymca.org) or at the YMCA office.
+The Boys and Girls Club operates the childcare program for Lula Elementary School.
+Before a child can stay in the After School program, the parent MUST PROPERLY REGISTER the child with the Boys and Girls Club.
 Registration or payments CANNOT be made to the school office.
-Any concerns or questions should be directed to the YMCA at 770 287-9622.
-Financial Aid is available and based on family income.
+Please register and address any concerns or questions to the Boys and Girls Club at 770 532-8102.